• BG3 Shadowheart Build Guide

 Level 12

-If you’ve reached this point, then you have finished leveling up your Cleric to max level.
+If you’ve reached this point, then you have finished levelling up your Cleric to the max level.
 Congratulations!

 You can also choose one more Spell to prepare.
 Planar Ally allows you to summon a powerful creature to fight alongside you, not only dealing good damage to enemies but also redirecting some enemy attacks toward your summoned creature rather than your party members.